 Departments and Divisions shall cooperate with the Department of Human Resources in the implementation and administration of this policy.

 All departments and divisions shall ensure that the buildings, programs, services and activities under their control and/or operated by them, are accessible and barrier free.

 All contractors or sub-contractors doing business with the City of Columbus shall be required to comply with any and all federal, state and local laws requiring accessibility and equal employment opportunity for persons with disabilities, and to file a written statement certifying such compliance with the City of Columbus as a condition of doing business with the City.

 An employee who wishes to request a reasonable accommodation should contact their respective departments or division HR representative for the forms and discussion of the accommodation requested.

-Any person who believes that he or she has been discriminated against may file a complaint with he respective Appointing Authority and/or Department Director and/or the Office of Equal Employment Opportunity (EEO) in the Department of Human Resources.
+Any person who believes that he or she has been discriminated against may file a complaint with the respective Appointing Authority and/or Department Director and/or the Equal Employment Resources Manager at the Office of Equal Employment Opportunity (EEO) in the Department of Human Resources.
 The EEO office is located at 77 North Front Street, Suite 101, Columbus, Ohio 43215.
 The EEO office may also be reached by telephone at (614) 645-8871.